 This massive Lego set contains 790 pieces of varying sizes, in 33 different colors.
 It includes two base plates, windows and doors, tires and wheel rims too.
 As above, all pieces are compatible with other Lego sets.

 The more original Legos (like this set) can be refreshing to play with.
 It’s simple, creative and you get your money’s worth.
 The big yellow storage box is both charming and functional.

 19. Assembly Bulldozer Toys

 This bulldozer is such an innovative and great idea.
 Your little boy can take it apart and put it back together as many times as he likes.
 It promotes fine motor skills, hand-eye coordination, and reasoning.

 The set includes the toy screwdriver and assembly parts.
-The bulldozer is made from durable, non-toxic materials.
+The vehicle comes consisting a total of 26 pieces per set.
 It’s designed for small hands, so your son won’t find this too challenging.

 This interactive robot is fascinating.
 He records and repeats what you say to him, which can really help your child’s communication and expression.

 His joints can rotate a full 360 degrees, and you can twist him any way you like.
 He has flashing LED light eyes that change color when you speak to him.
 His batteries are included so you can have fun right out of the box.